nagumo/hybrid-next-fix-syntax/README.md

-# Hybrid Next Fix for Ato m 1.23.3+
+# Hybrid Next Fix for Atom 1.23.3+

 This theme is fix of Hybrid Next theme for Atom 1.23.3+.e Only fixing remove shadow dom.